 - Sit down and budget.
 We all know moving is expensive but there is a HUGE range of how expensive it can really become depending on how involved your movers are.
 If you have a smaller budget you will need to prepare to do all the packing, loading yourself, and maybe you just pay movers to drive to your new home and unload on the other side.

 There isn’t anything worse than having a date to have to be gone, but not having any movers available to help you out.
 A helpful tip?
 Even before you have a date of when you have to be out of your current location, it may be helpful to call around to moving companies to see their availability during a certain week or month.
 That way, you have options and knowledge before making any final decisions about anything.

-- Don’t forget the details!
+Don’t forget the details!
 It’s easy to remember your belongings when you’re making a move, those are nice tangible items right in front of you…but what about the details that you aren’t staring at you so easily in the face?
 Yep, you guessed it….utilities and all those extras.